Renaix Future Of Finance & Audit Survey #FutureOfFinance

 However, such automation is not restricted to merely analysis.
 There are efforts underway to automate a great deal of the still manual processes in the finance function.
 For example, a group of European banks is working in an area called the “Digital Trade Chain”.
 The DTC utilises blockchain technology to address the challenges of managing, tracking and securing international trade transactions.
 This is but one example of the hundreds of prototypes under development by traditional players or newer fintech firms to improve the way finance operates.

 The way we learn

 When the top management of any company is asked what their most valuable resource is, it is likely the answer will be one of the following: “Our people”, “Employees” or “Human Capital”.
 The amount of effort that companies put into recruiting, training, motivating and retaining their employees bears testament to this fact.

 However, technology is changing what companies look for in their people.
-Traditional experience within a specific field, whether it be financial planning, accounting, budgeting, reporting, general financial management, treasury management etc. is still important, but technical knowledge about the IT systems which support these functions is increasingly becoming a critical requirement.
+Traditional experience within a specific field, whether it be financial planning, accounting, budgeting, reporting, general financial management, treasury management, etc. is still important, but technical knowledge about the IT systems which support these functions is increasingly becoming a critical requirement.
 The finance professionals of the future will have a bigger role to play as strategists rather than accountants.
-With most of the data-heavy tasks being taken care of by automated systems, the finance professional will have the wherewithal and the tools at their disposal to unlock even more value for their company.
+With most of the data-heavy tasks being taken care of by automated systems, the finance professionals will have the wherewithal and the tools at their disposal to unlock even more value for their company.
 There will be a shift from spending most of the time in extracting data to producing insights based on data which is mechanically extracted.
 This has already been happening at an increasing pace and most employees spend a lot more time making decisions rather than searching for data.